WHITMAN COUNTY

 Prevention

-- Cover your mouth and nose with a tissue when you cough or sneeze.
+- Cover your mouth and nose with a tissue or elbow when you cough or sneeze.
 Throw away used tissues in the wastebasket right away.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.